-The first step to recovery from childhood abuse is acknowledging the hurts and feeling the pain.
-Being emotionally, physically or sexually abused is unbearable for a child.
-When there is no restitution in sight, the only way to not go totally mad is to switch off one’s FEELINGS, albeit subconsciously.
+The first step to recovery from childhood trauma is acknowledging the hurts and feeling the pain.
+Being emotionally, physically, or sexually abused is unbearable for a child.
+When no resolution is in sight, the only way to not go totally mad is to switch off one’s FEELINGS, albeit subconsciously.

 The situation in my dysfunctional home did not allow any space for MY feelings.
-Without doubt, I was prevented me from expressing any needs or protesting against any iniquities.
+Without a doubt, it has prevented me from expressing any needs or protesting against any iniquities.
 An innocent child dealing with unbridled hate and the ubiquitous silent treatment of rejection was too much to tolerate.
-I remember suppressing my tears, and swallowing my rage.
-Showing a nonchalance for any ridicule and rejection.
+I remember suppressing my tears and swallowing my rage.
+Showing a disregard for any ridicule and rejection.

 To protect myself I erected a wall, blocking all feelings.
 No longer would I be hurt or feel pain, all the emotions that make one feel helpless and emotionally raw.
 At that time it was the only way to survive the emotional holocaust but at a terrible price.
-By blocking my feelings my emotional growth was arrested in a time zone of a 13 year old.
-The time of my life when it was totally shattered by the devastating accusation of an evil narcissist aunt.
+By blocking my feelings my emotional growth was arrested in a time zone of a 13-year-old.
+A time of my life when the devastating accusation of an evil narcissist aunt totally shattered it.

-The fallout of ahedonia is alexithymia which is the inability to identify or express one’s emotions so as to appear normal before others.
+The fallout of anhedonia is alexithymia which is the inability to identify or express one’s emotions so as to appear normal before others.
 Alexithymia is the Emotional Disconnect Behind the Mask of Normalcy.

-For survival sake one has to numb one’s emotions which inevitably remain stuck in the the emotional right hemisphere of the brain.
+Further, for the sake of survival, one has to numb one’s emotions which inevitably remain stuck in the emotional right hemisphere of the brain.
 When emotions are consciously or subconsciously blocked from being processed, the connection between the two hemispheres is disrupted.
 The corpus callosum – the bridge between the right and left spheres shrivels up from sustained abuse.
-Thereby, transfer of emotional information from the right hemisphere to the left hemisphere, where associations between language and feelings occur cannot happen.
+Thereby, the transfer of emotional information from the right hemisphere to the left hemisphere, where associations between language and feelings occur cannot happen.

 Subsequently, an abused child slowly stops feeling her emotions.
-Despite feeling emotions, she is unable to convey it according, Dr. Henry Krystal, a pioneer of trauma science, coined the term, alexithymia.
+Despite feeling emotions, she is unable to convey them, according to, Dr. Henry Krystal, a pioneer of trauma science, who coined the term, alexithymia.

 Traumatic amnesia, for various reasons and in many ways, freezes those experiences either in the subconscious (or in cognitive obscurity) such that they are inaccessible.

 Finally, my broken parts are being glued together.
-Like the Japanese art of Kintsugi that teaches that broken objects are not something to hide but to display with pride.
-My back which was twisted due scoliosis has become straighter with the healing of my emotional wounds.
-I feel a deep peace at the process of becoming who I was truly meant to be.
+The Japanese art of Kintsugi teaches that broken objects are not something to hide but to display with pride.
+My back which was twisted due to scoliosis has become straighter with the healing of my emotional wounds.
+I feel a deep peace in the process of becoming who I was truly meant to be.

 EASTERN PHILOSOPHY – Kintsugi

-Alexithymia, Anhedonia, Amnesia are protective mechanism that help your body and your psyche to survive profound emotional distress – somewhat intact.
-The emptiness and numbness that I’ve felt most of my life is slowly fading away.
-I can feel myself, my needs and desires.
+Alexithymia, Anhedonia, and Amnesia are protective mechanisms that help your body and your psyche to survive profound emotional distress – somewhat intact.
+The emptiness and numbness that I’ve felt most of my life are slowly fading away.
+I can feel myself, my needs, and my desires.
 I can actually feel joy.
 I’ve begun to feel more comfortable expressing my dislikes and other negative emotions.

-It has been a long and painful journey trying to make sense and healing the wounds of my past.
+It has been a long and painful journey trying to make sense of and heal the wounds of my past.
 Being a mother has helped thaw the frozen parts inside me.